The Best Beach in Sardinia and Italy: Updated for 2023

 Another candidate as the best beach in Sardinia and indeed one of Italy’s best beaches.

-From above this beach is simply gorgeous.
+From above, this beach is simply gorgeous.
 I don't think I've ever seen anything much more beautiful in my whole life.
-The more I think about it the more I realise that this could just as well be at number one on the list.
+The more I think about it, the more I realize that this could just as well be at number one on the list.

 How to reach the beach